jenhamborg/react-weather-app/README.md

+# Weather Now

-# React Weather Application
+React Weather App created with Babel and Webpack.

-## Usage

 ## Running the project locally

 Clone Repo
 Create .env file
-Get free api key from https://openweathermap.org/ or see Jenny for the Key run npm install open browser to http://localhost:8080/
+Get free api key from https://openweathermap.org/ for the current api or see Jenny for the Key run npm install open browser to http://localhost:8080/

 ## Deployment

-## Code Style
+npm run build

 ## Tests

-npm run test
+Tests were created using Testing Library React and Jest. npm run test

-## License
+## Test Coverage report

+After running npm run test a coverage report can be found here: coverage/lcov-report/index.html which you can open in the browser.